 The first two indicators that suggest a difference between RTW- and non-RTW states in the Missouri region (listed in Table 3) are indicators of income growth.
 One interesting thing is that both of these indicators show that the income levels are not statistically significant differentiators, but their growth rates are.
 Thus, while median household real-income level and weekly real-wage level in recent years do not differentiate the RTW states from the non-RTW, our results suggest that the RTW states did experience faster recoveries (from the economic crisis) in household income and wages.
 Economists refer to the period 2007-09 as the Great Recession.
-What we found was that in the Missouri region, while there was no significant difference between RTW and non-RTW states in terms of real income and wages: both household income and wages grew faster in RTW states in the first few years after the recession ended.
+What we found was that in the Missouri region, while there was no significant difference between RTW and non-RTW states in terms of real income and wages levels, the distinction between the two groups appears in the growth rates of income and wages: both household income and wages grew faster in RTW states in the first few years after the recession ended.
 This is consistent with the argument that RTW allows more competitive bidding of wages.